-- 28.3.1 Protective helmets, when not in use by fielders, may not be placed on the ground, above the surface except behind the wicket-keeper and in line with both sets of stumps. - 28.3.2 If the ball while in play strikes a helmet, placed as described in clause 28.3.1, - 28.3.2.1 the ball shall become dead and, subject to clause 28.3.3,
+- 28.3.1 Protective helmets, when not in use by fielders, may not be placed on the ground, above the surface except behind the wicket-keeper and in line with both sets of stumps. - 28.3.2 If the ball while in play strikes a helmet, placed as described in clause 28.3.1, 28.3.2.1 the ball shall become dead and, subject to clause 28.3.3, - 28.3.2.2 an award of 5 Penalty runs shall be made to the batting side;

-- 28.3.2.2 an award of 5 Penalty runs shall be made to the batting side; - 28.3.2.3 any runs completed by the batsmen before the ball strikes the protective helmet shall be scored, together with the run in progress if the batsmen had already crossed at the instant of the ball striking the protective helmet. - 28.3.3 If the ball while in play strikes a helmet, placed as described in clause 28.3.1, unless the circumstances of clause 23.3 (Leg byes not to be awarded) or clause 34 (Hit the ball twice), apply, the umpire shall: - permit the batsmen's runs as in clause 28.3.2.3 to be scored - signal No ball or Wide ball to the scorers if applicable - award 5 Penalty runs as in clause 28.3.2.2 - award any other Penalty runs due to the batting side. - 28.3.4 If the ball while in play strikes a helmet, placed as described in clause 28.3.1, and the circumstances of clause 23.3 (Leg byes not to be awarded) or clause 34 (Hit the ball twice) apply, the umpire shall: - disallow all runs to the batting side - return any not out batsman to his original end - signal No ball or Wide ball to the scorers if applicable - award any 5-run Penalty that is applicable except for Penalty runs under clause 28.3.2.

-28.4 Limitation of on side fielders

-At the instant of the bowler's delivery there shall not be more than two fielders, other than the wicket-keeper, behind the popping crease on the on side.
-A fielder will be considered to be behind the popping crease unless the whole of his person whether grounded or in the air is in front of this line.
+- 28.3.2.3 any runs completed by the batsmen before the ball strikes the protective helmet shall be scored, together with the run in progress if the batsmen had already crossed at the instant of the ball striking the protective helmet. - 28.3.3 If the ball while in play strikes a helmet, placed as described in clause 28.3.1, unless the circumstances of clause 23.3 (Leg byes not to be awarded) or clause 34 (Hit the ball twice), apply, the umpire shall: - permit the batsmen's runs as in clause 28.3.2.3 to be scored - signal No ball or Wide ball to the scorers if applicable - award 5 Penalty runs as in clause 28.3.2.2 - award any other Penalty runs due to the batting side. - 28.3.4 If the ball while in play strikes a helmet, placed as described in clause 28.3.1, and the circumstances of clause 23.3 (Leg byes not to be awarded) or clause 34 (Hit the ball twice) apply, the umpire shall: - disallow all runs to the batting side - return any not out batsman to his original end - signal No ball or Wide ball to the scorers if applicable - award any 5-run Penalty that is applicable except for Penalty runs under clause 28.3.2. - 28.4 Limitation of on side fielders - 28.4.1 At the instant of delivery, there may not be more than 5 fielders on the leg side. - 28.4.2 At the instant of the bowler's delivery there shall not be more than two fielders, other than the wicket-keeper, behind the popping crease on the on side.
+A fielder will be considered to be behind the popping crease unless the whole of his person whether grounded or in the air is in front of this line. - 28.4.3.
 In the event of infringement of this clause by any fielder, the striker's end umpire shall call and signal No ball.